hylu-dev/hylu-blog/content/posts/2023/09/signed-ints/index.md

 ### Why We Use It

 In c++, signed integers are represented in two's complement notation.
-Before I get to how that notation works, I want to explain how we use it.
+Before I get to how that notation works, I want to explain why we use it.

 Comparing both representations, `-1` would look like this